svpino/twitter/README.md

 * [Machine learning pipelines](https://twitter.com/svpino/status/1451503779623354370?s=20) — What's a machine learning pipeline?
 Well, it turns out that many different things classify as "machine learning pipelines."
 Here are five of the different "pipelines" you should be aware of.

+* [On how decoding images messes up predictions](https://twitter.com/svpino/status/1455490290777788418?s=20) — Here is the story of one of those hidden issues with machine learning models that books don't tell you about.
+This happened in real life.

 ## Examples

 * [Solving MNIST using a CNN](https://twitter.com/svpino/status/1364539168567746563?s=20) — Explaining a solution line by line is always fun.
 This thread goes to an excruciating amount of detail through a **Convolutional Neural Network** that solves the **MNIST** problem.
 An explanation for every single line of code.